NasterVill/BSUIR_Labs/README.md

 ﻿# BSUIR (Belarusian State University of Informatics and Radioelectronics) laboratory works

 ## Intro
 Here I've gathered most of the laboratory works from the CMSnN (Computing Machines, Systems and Networks) course which I've been working on.
-Some of the labs are far beyound redemption, but all the others are or will be here.
+Some of the labs are far beyond redemption, but all the others are or will be here.

 ## Course Navigation